BRL-CAD/ova/Sourceforge-VM-files/README.txt

 The Chromium browser has BRL-CAD links on the bookmarks tool bar.

-The "brlcad-svn" directory has the brlcad/trunk current as of 2013-11-18 (r58556) and there is an empty "brlcad-build" directory ready to use as described in the "README-brlcad-development.txt" file.
+The "brlcad-svn" directory has the brlcad/trunk current as of 2013-11-18 (r58556) and there is "brlcad-build" directory which was used for a successful trunk build, 'make regress', 'make test', and 'sudo make install'.
+It was then cleaned with 'make clean' but the configuration files are still in place.
+The directory is ready to use as described in the "README-brlcad-development.txt" file.

 The successful trunk build is installed in the default location (/usr/brlcad/dev-7.24.1).
 The PATH and MANPATH reflect that location,